 The visitors first pass through an exhibition and a video presentation at the Visitors Center, before they enter the passages on a guided tour.
 There are so-called hands-on activities, which are popular especially with kids.
 New is also a sort of virtual tour through the tunnels, a replica cross-section of Exeter, and an exhibition of archaeological remains found in the passages.
 And finally there is also a new, real size copy of the passages, a sort of replica.
 The new visitor center gives people in wheelchairs or suffering from claustrophobia, who are not able to visit the passages first hand, at least a good impression of them.

 The Medieval water system with its underground passages is the only such structure in Great Britain open to the public.
 It was an innovative system when it was constructed.
 It was opened for the public as early as 1933, but at that time the tunnels were not developed.
-Public tours were sort of spelunking tours, the visitors equipped only with handheld lamps.
-Even hard hats were uncommon.
-Today the tunnels are developed, with save paths and electric light, and visitors are provided with hard hats for the underground tour.
+Public tours were sort of cave trekking tours, the visitors equipped only with handheld lamps.
+Even helmets were uncommon.
+Today the tunnels are developed, with save paths and electric light, and visitors are provided with helmets for the underground tour.